cnerg/cnerg.github.com/source/people/shriwise.rst

 Graduate Appointment
 --------------------

-I am a research student currently working to improve the robustness and performance of the DAGMC toolkit.
+I am a PhD student  working to improve the robustness and performance of the DAGMC toolkit.

 Research Interests
 --------------------